 Is there anything else I should know?

 No treatment can be guaranteed to work all the time for everyone.
 Even with antibiotic treatment in labour, some babies will still develop GBS infection.

 It is recommended that you breastfeed your baby in the usual way.
-Breastfeeding has not been shown to increase the risk of GBS infection and will protect your baby against other infections.
+Breastfeeding has not been shown to increase the risk of GBS infection and may offer benefits to you and your baby.